LLyaudet/RatioDelta/README.md

 # RatioDelta
-An unknown but somewhat common arithmetic operation
+An unknown? but somewhat common arithmetic operation

 In accounting, it is common to compute (a/b - 1), or (a/b - 1) * 100 if you want percents.
 Following Knuth's advice "Name and conquer", we give the name ratio-delta to the binary operation a/b - 1.
 We do know that Knuth can safely apply his advice, whilst for mere mortals the answer is mostly "Don't piss me off with your fancy name." ;)

+If you think relative error, you're right but read-on :)

 Here is a potential implementation with error handling for PostgreSQL:
 ```sql